-Infant mortality profiles of each of the nine counties that account for the majority of infant deaths in Ohio in 2015 are available here .
+Infant mortality profiles of each of the nine counties that account for the majority of infant deaths in Ohio here .

 Ohio’s All Races Infant Mortality Rate, White Infant Mortality Rate and Black Infant Mortality Rate all have been trending downward significantly since at least 1990.